 Make sure you have a thorough contract.

 The contract should contain a lot of detail including exactly what needs to be done, schedules, deadlines, amounts to be paid and penalties for deadlines not being met.
 The more specific the contract, the more recourse you will have if something goes wrong.
-You can start getting organized by visiting our Tools and Resources page and printing our Rehab Estimate Form. hard money lenders like us are experienced in reviewing contractor estimates and identifying areas of concern.
-Don’t hesitate to call us if you need advice or our professional opinion.
+You can start getting organized by visiting our Tools and Resources page and printing our Rehab Estimate Form.
+Let us know if you want another set of eyes to review the estimates and work on the areas of concern.

 Be careful in how you pay your contractor.